Abortion in Michigan

-Abortion in Michigan is legal beyond fetal viability.
-A state constitutional amendment to explicitly guarantee abortion rights was placed on the ballot in 2022 as Michigan Proposal 22–3; it passed by 57 percent, adding the right to abortion and contraceptive use to the Michigan Constitution.
+Abortion in Michigan is legal throughout pregnancy.
+A state constitutional amendment to explicitly guarantee abortion rights was placed on the ballot in 2022 as Proposal 22–3; it passed with 57 percent of the vote, adding the right to abortion and contraceptive use to the Michigan Constitution.
 The amendment largely prevents the regulation of abortion before fetal viability, unless said regulations are to protect the individual seeking an abortion, and it also makes it unconstitutional to make laws restricting abortions which would protect the life and health, physical and/or mental, of the pregnant individual seeking abortion.

-A 1931 law criminalized abortion except when the mother's life was in danger, and the U.S. Supreme Court ruling in Dobbs v.
-Jackson Women's Health Organization would have allowed that law to go back into effect, but on September 7, 2022, a Michigan Court of Claims judge ruled that that law violated the Michigan constitution.
-The law is now ultimately null due to the 2022 amendment.

 History

 Legislative history

-By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
-In 1932, a law was passed that made abortion illegal in the state.
+In 1931, a law, Section 750.14, was passed that made abortion illegal in the state.
+By the end of the 19th century, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.

 In 2006, the parents of Becky Bell, a girl whose death was related to the existence of parental consent rules, testified before the Michigan House of Representatives in opposition to a pending parental consent law.
 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
-Michigan was the only state with a detailed informed consent statue that provided women seeking abortions on the state website with information about pregnancy relative to how far along the woman is.
+Michigan was the only state with a detailed informed consent statute that provided women seeking abortions on the state website with information about pregnancy relative to how far along the woman is.
 Georgia, Michigan, Arkansas and Idaho all required in 2007 that women must be provided by an abortion clinic with the option to view an image their fetus if an ultrasound is used prior to the abortion taking place.
 Michigan was the only state of the 23 with written informed consent materials that did not require abortion providers to give patients information about abortion alternatives.

 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions in addition to abortion clinics.
 The state legislature was one of ten states nationwide that tried to unsuccessfully pass a fetal heartbeat bill in 2018.
 Only Iowa successfully passed such a bill, but it was struck down by the courts.